-- Invested assets do not perform as expected because of falling or volatile market prices; - Cash of maturing bonds are reinvested at unfavourable market conditions, typically lower interest rates.
+- Invested assets do not perform as expected because of falling or volatile market prices. - Cash from maturing bonds or loans are reinvested at unfavourable market conditions, typically lower interest rates.

 Here below a short description of the major types of business Athora Belgium operates in traditional life business (branch 21) with guarantees and unit-linked funds (branch 23).